buttim/PonzioPilato2/README.md

 A simple timer that will last 20 seconds.
 Uses the STC15W201S MCU.
 A button press will start 20 seconds of music and flashing LED.
 A second press before the end of music wil stop the timer.

+Building
+---
+See comments in first lines of `geneeprom.c` and `ponzioPilato2.c`

 EEPROM data
 ---
-Use geneeprom.c to generate eeprom.bin and load the bin in STC-ISP
+Use `geneeprom.c` to generate `eeprom.bin` and load the bin in STC-ISP

 Connections
 ---